2xR/rr.accum/README.rst

 The library builds on two basic concepts:

 1. An **accumulator** represents an online computation of some sort, that is assumed to be fairly expensive or to require large amounts of memory.
-An accumulator sees a stream of data and knows how to update itself incrementally (`Accumulator.insert()` method).
+An accumulator observes a stream of data and knows how to update itself incrementally (`Accumulator.observe()` method).

 2. **Accumulator sets** tie things together and make it easier to use a set of related accumulators.
 Accumulator sets manage the dependencies of accumulators on other accumulators, and provide an attribute-like interface to access the current values of its constituent accumulators.